 2. Short series — TV producers have used cliffhangers and multi-part series to bring an audience back to a show the following week.
 A three-part segment is perfect for keeping an audience watching.
 Incorporate a mini-series into a blog, and you have a topic covered from beginning to end.

-3. Playlist — Group videos that alike make it easy for viewers to continue to watch one topic.
-Plus, the upside is when promoting your channel, promote the playlist as this will give your audience an option to continue watching your video.
+3. Playlist — Group videos that make it easy for viewers to continue watching one topic.
+Plus, the upside is when promoting your channel, promote the playlist to give your audience an option to continue watching your video.
 The more videos they watch, the higher the probability they will become a subscriber.

 4. Variety is the spice of life.
 One of my favorite TV shows is Doctor Who.
 What makes this show unique is the main character changes every two to three seasons.
 These changes keep the show fresh and unique, allowing the show to grow its audience.
 The only way to keep a YouTube channel growing is to add variety to the channel and keep the content fresh.